-We‘ll also talk about how to take your system to the next level, what else you can find in Spring and related technologies to look under the hood of your running system (Spring Boot Actuator, Logbook, Eureka, Spring Boot Admin, Swagger, Spring HATEOAS), and what our future plans are.
+I’ll also talk about how to take your system to the next level, and what else you can find in Spring and related technologies to look under the hood of your running system (Spring Boot Actuator, Logbook, Eureka, Spring Boot Admin, Swagger, Spring HATEOAS) and what our future plans are.

 What exactly is DevSecOps?
 Come and find out.